atahaktanir/atahaktanir/README.md

-## Hi there 👋
-Hi i am Doğan Ata Haktanır
+## Hi I am Doğan Ata HAKTANIR 👋
-I am Software Engineer college
+I am Software Engineering Student
 <!--
 **atahaktanir/atahaktanir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.